bert2/love-linq-hate-loops/README.md

 What if operating on list elements independently is not sufficient?
 What if the element's neighbors need to be considered as well?

 Truth is there is no nice way of doing this with LINQ.
 If you know you are dealing with `IList<T>`s then you can use the trick demonstrated below.
-But if your `IEnumerable<T>` does not have an indexer then `ElementAt()` will go through all the elements unitl it reaches the `i`th one and performance will suffer.
+But if your `IEnumerable<T>` does not have an indexer then `ElementAt()` will go through all the elements until it reaches the `i`th one and performance will suffer.

 Alternatively you can use MoreLINQ's `Pairwise()`.
 I added it's implementation here so you can see how it looks when LINQ reaches its limits.